-Grooming - Hair, facial hair, and nails should be short, clean, and neatly trimmed.
+Grooming - Hair, facial hair, and nails should be clean and neatly trimmed.
 Be aware that some employers do not allow any type of facial hair.
+Keep your makeup natural.

 Miscellaneous - Clothes should be clean and neatly pressed.
-Avoid wearing cologne or aftershave.
+Avoid wearing cologne/perfume or aftershave.
 Try to keep tattoos covered at all times.
 Do not chew gum.
 Do not have the odor of cigarette smoke on your clothes and/or body.
+Bring a portfolio or briefcase, and if bringing a purse make sure it is small.